whynotavailable/blags/wip/rust.md

 }
 ```

-Both go and rust use a similar style, though they both better simulate instance methods.
+Both go and rust use a similar style, though they both simulate instance methods better.

 ```rust
 struct TestThing {